 Be sure to understand that a thesis is the student's own original argument in defense of his or her own position; a thesis is not merely descriptive reportage or synthesis of many sources.
 Rather, a thesis actively argues in favor of one position, with some significant understanding of the issue at stake, against other possible positions.
 A student should be able to state the argument succinctly in one sentence, called the thesis statement.
 The thesis paper as a whole actively pursues the implications, significance and consequences of following the student's line of argumentation.
-The emphasis in a thesis is always on the production of the student's original analysis, arguments, claims and organization of the issues-rather than mere transmission, assemblage, and arrangement of others' ideas and conclusions.
+The emphasis in a thesis is always on the production of the issues-rather than mere transmission, assemblage, and arrangement of others' ideas and conclusions.

-Creative Capstone Projects
+Creative Capstone Projects: Art works and Analytical Essay